Sidra-Tul-Muntaha-Ghouri/SQL-Projects/README.md

   1. Data profiling & Understanding
   2. Inferences and Analysis.

-In the first part, I extracted the General characteristics of the data,  For instance; the total number of records in each table, the null and the distinct values in the table, and the minimum, maximum & average values in the table.
-Along with this, I have also presented a low-level overview of the database like the cities with the most reviews and the businesses with high star ratings etcetera.
+In the first part, I  profiled the data and presented a low-level overview of the data For instance; the total number of records in each table, the null and the distinct values in the table, and the minimum, maximum & average values in the table.
+Also, the cities with the most reviews and the businesses with high star ratings etcetera.

-In the second part,
+In the second part, I did a comparative analysis of the businesses with 2-3 star rating to the businesses

  ## Part 1: Dataset Profiling and Understanding